-An independent thread in your program should be able to use this interface in almost the exact same way that you used the Socket API in your first assignment.
-These functions, on error, should return a negative value indicating an error code, e.g. -EBADF if an invalid socket was passed to a function.
-The man pages for the unix socket functions are a good source of error codes.
+An independent thread in your program should be able to use this interface in almost the exact same way that you would use the normal API in your language.
+These functions, on error, should return appropriate error codes (such as negative values in C, error values in Go, or thrown exceptions in Java).
+For C, make sure to use the official error codes (such as EBADF).